Press ESC to close

 A Building Reimagined

-A 1911 building renovated by the Paris-based architect India Mahdavi, PoMo’s home is also a draw.
-Mahdavi is famous for projects like Monaco’s Monte Carlo Beach Hotel and London’s Gallery at Sketch.
-However, PoMo is her first museum.
-Working with Norwegian architect Erik Langdalen, Mahdavi is inspired by traditions in Norwegian folk art and crafts, as well as the surrounding Trondheim cityscape.
-Therefore, the museum is bright, colorful, accessible and intuitive.
-The visitor experience is at the forefront of the design.
+Housed in a 1911 building renovated by the Paris-based architect India Mahdavi, the PoMo space itself is also a draw.
+(Mahdavi is well-known for high-profile projects like Monaco’s Monte Carlo Beach Hotel and London’s Gallery at Sketch.
+PoMo is her first museum.)
+Working with Norwegian architect Erik Langdalen, Mahdavi was inspired by Norwegian folk art and crafts and the surrounding Trondheim cityscape.
+The bright, colorful museum is accessible and intuitive, with the visitor experience at the forefront of the design.
 “It’s about reconnecting the local community with the city center and their own history, while simultaneously offering a fresh experience that welcomes the world,” Mahdavi says.

 , Pop in at PoMo: Norway’s Most Progressive and Promising Museum, Museum Spotlight Europe